Say What?? Understanding How Your Equipment Works

 ERV

 ERV is the acronym for Electronic Recovery Ventilator.
-Sometimes referred to as whole house ventilation, an ERV can help get fresh air from outside into your home.
+Sometimes referred to as whole-house ventilation, an ERV can help get fresh air from outside into your home.
 It also can dehumidify and pre-cool the outdoor air before it comes into your home during warmer months and will pre-heat and humidify the outdoor air in colder months.

 THERMS

-While your furnace is listed to have a certain number of BTUs, which explains how much energy it needs to heat your home, that’s not what you’ll see on your utilities bill.
+While your furnace is listed to have a certain number of BTUs, which explains how much energy it needs to heat your home, that’s not what you’ll see on your utility bill.
 You’ll probably see how many THERMS you used over the previous month.
-The utility company isn’t concerned too much about how much energy is generated from the gas your furnace use but rather the volume.
+The utility company isn’t concerned too much about how much energy is generated from the gas your furnace uses but rather the volume.

 DAMPER

-A damper is used to restrict air flow to specific areas of your home.
+A damper is used to restrict airflow to specific areas of your home.
 Some can be manually opened and closed, but most commonly dampers are used when a house is zoned.
 They automatically open and close based on what the temperature settings are on the thermostat.

 DRAFT INDUCER MOTOR